-Respondents hold politicians and political parties responsible for corruption.
-Furthermore, participants' trust in the effectiveness of institutions and mechanisms designed to combat corruption is quite low; particularly, various bodies responsible for auditing the management of public finances are generally distrusted.
-Evidently, both business executives and experts surveyed seriously doubt the autonomy of these institutions in practice, (which are on paper independent) from political influence.
+'Allocation/leasing of public land and buildings' and 'incentives' stood out as two instances where corruption was most common, whereas provision of public utility services and judiciary were recorded as the cleanest ones.
+Respondents particularly held the politicians and political parties responsible for corruption.
+Furthermore, participants' trust in the effectiveness of institutions and mechanisms designed to combat corruption is quite low; particularly, various bodies responsible for auditing the management of public finances are largely distrusted.
+Evidently, both business executives and experts surveyed seriously doubt the autonomy of these institutions from political influence in practice.

-Judging by the answers of the business executives regarding the effectiveness of institutions responsible for deterring corruption, it is possible to say that things have slightly improved compared to the year earlier.
-However, the institutions responsible from the detection of corruption to the punishment of wrongdoers are far from satisfying the expectations of the business community.
-For example, based on the answers given to the question 16, the rate of the respondents that find any of the public auditing institutions responsible for detecting corruption (Court of Auditors, Council of Inspection (under Prime Minister's Office), Council of Inspection and Investigation) as 'very successful' is not more than 17%.
+Judging by the answers of the respondents regarding the effectiveness of institutions responsible for deterring corruption, it is possible to say that things have deteriorated in 2018 compared to the year earlier.
+The institutions responsible from the detection of corruption up to the penalization are far from satisfying the expectations of the business community.

+For example, pursuant to the answers given to the question sixteen, all of the public auditing institutions responsible for detecting corruption have lower scores than the previous year.
+The rate of the respondents that find such institutions as 'very successful' is not more than 10%.
 The institutions that should refer the detected corruption cases to judiciary (Parliament, Police, Attorney General's Office) did not show a promising performance either.
-With regard to the responses given to the question 15 about the effectiveness of prosecution in deterring corruption, the rate of respondents that said 'very deterring' was 23% while the rate was doubled for those who said 'not deterring at all' (46%).

-Compared to the previous year's findings, the rate of respondents that find courts 'very successful/effective' in fighting corruption increased to 31% from 22% (Question 16).
-Similarly, among the respondents who said that an independent judiciary with the power to try ministers/public officials for abuses exists, the rate of respondents that find the judiciary 'very effective' went up to 30% from 21% compared with the last year (Question 13).
-In this context, another good news is that the rate of respondents answering the question whether it is common to make undocumented extra payments or bribes connected to obtaining favorable judicial decisions as 'very common' steadily went down from 45% in 2017, to 32% in 2018, and 23% in 2019,
+With regard to the responses given to the question fifteen about the effectiveness of prosecution of corruption in deterring it, the rate of respondents that said 'very deterrent' declined to 19% when compared with the rate of previous year, which was 23%.
+The rate of respondents that find courts 'very successful/effective' in fighting corruption dropped to 22% from 29% (Question 16).
+Similarly, among the respondents who said that an independent judiciary with the power to try ministers/public officials for abuses exists, the rate of respondents that find the judiciary 'very effective' dropped to 21% from 38% compared with the last year (Question 13).
+In this context, the only good news is that the rate of respondents answering the question whether it is common to make undocumented extra payments or bribes connected to obtaining favorable judicial decisions as 'very common' went down to 32% in 2018 from 45% in 2017 (Question 6).